SymphonyGen: 3D Hierarchical Orchestral Generation with Controllable Harmony Skeleton: Experimental Setup

 \subsection{Training and Inference Details}

-SymphonyGen is implemented with 33 layers (512 hidden size, 124M parameters), consisting of 8 harmony event decoder layers, 9 music event decoder layers, and 4 layers each for the rest of encoders and decoders.
+SymphonyGen is implemented with 33 layers (512 hidden size, 124M parameters), consisting of 8 harmony event decoder layers, 9 music event decoder layers, and 4 layers for each of the remaining encoders and decoders.
 Pre-training was conducted on four NVIDIA H800 GPUs for one day using the AdamW optimizer~\cite{AdamW} ($lr = 1 \times 10^{-4}$) with cosine annealing.
-GRPO was conducted on a single GPU for several hours until the reward reached a plateau ($lr = 4 \times 10^{-5}$), using $K=16$ and $G=32$.
-The CLaMP 3 centroid embedding is computed from a reference set of five game cinematic music tracks.
+GRPO was conducted on a single GPU until the reward reached a plateau ($lr = 4 \times 10^{-5}$), using $K=16$ and $G=32$.
+The CLaMP 3 reference set consists of five game cinematic music tracks.

-In GRPO rollout and final inference, harmony skeletons are generated via a standalone 12-layer 1D decoder (768 hidden size, 87M parameters, 1536 sequence length).
+In both the GRPO rollout and final inference, harmony skeletons are generated via a standalone 12-layer 1D decoder (768 hidden size, 87M parameters).
 We employ filters rejecting skeletons with low density ($<3$ notes/beat), excessive repetition ($>25\%$), or unusual log probability.
-About 20\% of skeletons survive these filters.
+Skeletons that pass these filters are pruned into pure template chords, since the current model is not relied upon for generating extensions.
+This step is unnecessary for user-written or analyzed skeletons, and future work could refine it by incorporating voice-leading constraints.

 We set sampling parameters $(\lambda_{hn},\lambda_{nn})$ to $(1,10)$, top-$p$ to $0.99$ and temperature to $1.0$.
 Pitch logits out of the instrument ranges based on statistics of the dataset are masked in music event decoding.
-The BPM is set to a constant $120$.
+The tempo is a constant $120$ BPM.